sodadata/docs/soda/data-contracts-write.md

 Alternatively, access instructions to <a href="https://dev.to/brpaz/how-to-create-your-own-auto-completion-for-json-and-yaml-files-on-vs-code-with-the-help-of-json-schema-k1i" target="_blank">create your own auto-completion</a>.

-### (Optional) Add Soda data contracts YAML code completion in PyCharm
+## (Optional) Add YAML code completion in PyCharm

 1. Choose an extension for your contract files.
 For example `.contract.yml`
 2. From the public soda-core repo, download the `./soda/contracts/soda_data_contract_schema_1_0_0.json` to a local drive that also contains, or will contain, your contract YAML files.
 2. In your PyCharm environment, navigate to Preferences > Languages & Frameworks > Schemas and DTDs > JSON Schema Mappings.
-3. Add a mapping between the extension you chose in step 1.
+3. Add a mapping between the extensions you chose in step 1.
 For example, use `*.contract.yml` files and map to the schema file that you saved on your local file system.

 See also: <a href="https://www.jetbrains.com/help/pycharm/json.html#ws_json_schema_add_custom" target="_blank">Using custom JSON schemas</a>.

 <br />

 ## List of configuration keys